carenalgas/popochiu/docs/src/getting-started/creating-a-game-stub.md

 This may require a bit of experimentation, but for now, this will do.

 !!! info "Under the hood"
-    You may be wondering how exactly the text is located in relation to the position of the **DialogPos** node.
+    You may be wondering how exactly the text is positioned in relation to the **DialogPos** node.
 Here is an explanation of how Popochiu decides how your text is rendered.

     1. The baseline of the text will always match the vertical position of **DialogPos**, so the text will be rendered vertically **right above** that point.
     2. The dialog line length is calculated and the text is centered on the horizontal position of **DialogPos**, so the text will be rendered horizontally **around** that point.